macmoonshine/bienvenue-serial/README.md

   <img src="images/BevenueSerialCustom.png" width="640"/>
 </p>

-### Use of the DTR signal
+### Use of the Reset signal

-The DTR signal can be used to reset the end device (e.g. the CNC control) before the connection is established.
-To do this, you must connect the pin to which the DTR signal is sent to the reset pin of the end device.
+The Reset signal can be used to reset the end device (e.g. the CNC control) before the connection is established.
+To do this, you must connect the pin to which the reset signal is sent to the reset pin of the end device.

 ## Peer to peer connections